retro81/skraper_mixes/README.md

-Custom-made XML mixes for the Skraper software (www.skraper.net), based in the existing sample templates.
+Custom-made XML mixes for the Skraper software (www.skraper.net), based on the existing sample templates.